ukautz/wart/README.md

 Mind that the order matters!

-## Creating and registering class instances manually
+## Creating and auto-registering class instances manually

 With auto resolving disabled, the class instances can be pre-generated: